 Famously refined and unapologetically romantic, Paris may not seem like a particularly kid-friendly destination.
 But with parks galore, incredible markets, and picture-perfect streets made for aimless wandering, this city is a playground for all ages.
-Here's how to make the most of your visit to Paris with kids.
+Here are our picks for where to go and what to do in Paris with kids.

 Where to Stay